Key Takeaways

 What Does Medicare Cover in Michigan?

-Medicare in Michigan covers medically necessary and preventive services, as well as stays at hospitals, nursing homes and skilled nursing facilities.
-The limits of that coverage depends on your plan.
+Medicare covers medically necessary and preventive services, as well as stays at hospitals, nursing homes, and skilled nursing facilities.
+These essential benefits include:

-Medicare plans in Michigan provide a good amount of healthcare services, but they don’t cover everything.
-You have the option to enroll in Part D for prescription drug coverage and Supplement insurance for things like eye exams, dentures and most dental care, long-term care, cosmetic surgery, acupuncture, some footcare and hearing aids
+Medicare doesn’t cover everything.
+You have the option to enroll in Part D for prescription drug coverage and Medicare Supplement insurance for services like eye exams, dentures and most dental care, long-term care, cosmetic surgery, acupuncture, some footcare and hearing aids.

-If you want a single plan to bundle Parts A and B with Part D, consider Medicare Advantage in Michigan.
+If you want a single plan to bundle Parts A and B with Part D and other services, consider Medicare Advantage.

 What Is the Best Medicare Plan in Michigan?

-The answer here is completely personal, as each person’s healthcare needs are unique.
-That means that a Medicare policy that is great for a friend may not work for you.
-To determine the Medicare plan in Michigan that will fit your needs, there are some things to consider:
+Each person’s healthcare needs are unique.
+To determine the Medicare plan in Michigan that will fit your needs, here are some things to consider:

 - Assess your needs.
 Check out our Enrollment Checklist page.